-The biggest sore spot of this bathroom, are the tile walls.
+The biggest sore spot of this bathroom are the tile walls.
 Awful is an understatement.
-However, when you move in a house that needs a new kitchen, and other necessities, we had to leave the fully functioning yet ugly bathroom as-is.
-We knew $500 wasn’t going to be enough to pull all of the tile off, and then have to re-do the walls, but I was determined to make those awful tile walls beautiful.
+However, when you move into a house that needs a new kitchen, and other necessities, we had to leave the fully functioning yet ugly bathroom as-is.
+We knew $500 wasn’t going to be enough to pull all of the tile off and then have to re-do the walls, but I was determined to make those awful tile walls beautiful.

 Replacing Bathroom Vanities

 Next up was the bathroom vanities.
-Firstly, with 3 kids if you have any way to go from 1 to 2 sinks, you grab the chance.
+First, with 3 kids, if you have any way to go from 1 to 2 sinks, grab the chance.
 I asked my consultant, a.k.a. dad, if plumbing-wise it was out of the question to from 1 sink to 2.
 He told me that it wasn’t a problem, and so I decided to go for it.
-I want to interject something: I’m lucky to have someone who understands the intricacies with plumbing.
+I want to interject something: I’m lucky to have someone who understands the intricacies of plumbing.
 If I didn’t have that, I would have never taken this project on.
-I’m so glad I did, because I asked questions, got in there and did some of it myself, which made me learn so much.
+I’m so glad I did, because I asked questions then got in there and did some of it myself; which made me learn so much.